-9-12.
+9-13.
 Sector Erase (SE)

 The Sector Erase (SE) instruction is for erasing the data of the chosen sector to be "1".
 The instruction is used for any 4K-byte sector.
-A Write Enable (WREN) instruction must be executed to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
-Any address of the sector (Please refer to "Table 4.
-Memory Organization") is a valid address for Sector Erase (SE) instruction.
-The CS# must go high exactly at the byte boundary (the least significant bit of the address been latched-in); otherwise, the instruction will be rejected and not executed.
+A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
+Any address of the sector (see "Table 4.
+Memory Organization (8Mb)") is a valid address for Sector Erase (SE) instruction.
+The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.